2024 Superrace Championship

 The 2024 Superrace Championship is a South Korean motor racing series for stock cars, production cars, prototypes and production bikes.
 It is the 19th season running for the championship and the 18th season partnered by CJ Group and raced under the moniker 'Superrace Championship'.
-The championship is contested individually between 8 classes; Super 6000, GT, LUBEX M Class, Radical Cup Korea, the newly named Korea Trofeo motorbike class and three new categories; a standalone GT4 class, Prius PHEV Class and 'lpine Class.
+The championship is contested individually between 8 classes; Super 6000, GT, LUBEX M Class, Radical Cup Korea, the newly named Korea Trofeo motorbike class and three new categories; a standalone GT4 class, Prius PHEV Class and 'Alpine Class.

 On 18 March, CJ Logistics signed a new title sponsorship agreement with the competition, which includes a revamp of the championship logo and rename with their integrated delivery brand, O-NE.
 Thus, for the first time since 2007, the championship will race under a different name; the 2024 O-NE Superrace Championship.